Skip to contents

 Arguments

-A numeric vector of the bounding box (length 4) in lat/long
+A numeric vector of length 4 representing a bounding box

 A character string of the STAC source